Robotechnic/grammar/README.md

 # Play with grammar

-This is a simple project to play with algebraic grammar.
+This is a simple project to play with Context-Free grammars.